 - Start locally.
 Practice makes perfect!
 While it’s tough to practice boarding a plane, there are likely some places near you where you can practice getting in a cab, for instance.
 Or getting on a bus or a local tram or train system.
 Of course, accessibility is going to vary from US city to US city, and certainly between countries.
 But you can start to challenge yourself in a safe place.
 Go to an area of your town where you can practice navigating over rough sidewalks, or have your companion figure out how to help you deal with a sidewalk with no curb cut.
 Spend the night in an inexpensive local hotel so you can practice using an accessible tub or roll in shower.
 Try visiting new restaurants and shops, particularly ones that may be older, so you can figure out how to navigate things like tight spaces or smaller bathrooms.
 Push your equipment – and your courage – to the limit so you know what you’re capable of doing.

 - Consider spending more for expert assistance.
-There are many tour companies out there that specialize in disabled travel.
+There are many tour companies out there that specialize in disabled travel – like mine at Spin the Globe / travel!
 They can offer everything from wheelchair accessible tours to transfers between airports, ports, and hotels, hotel and cruise reservations, and complete tour packages for groups.
 However, these services often don’t come cheap.
 Not everyone can afford them, but if you have the budget, sometimes it’s worth it to let somebody else worry about making all the accessible arrangements for you in a new place.

 - Insure EVERYTHING.
 Before I started traveling with my electric scooter, I never got travel insurance for anything.
 I thought it was a complete waste of money and just some kind of scam.
 However, now that I have multiple sclerosis and there is a much greater chance that something might happen to me physically to prevent travel unexpectedly, I insure absolutely everything, from plane tickets to cruises.
 One of my biggest fears is that I will get sick or hurt abroad, especially when traveling alone, which I do often.
 Having travel insurance gives me peace of mind that I won’t become penniless if I have to be hospitalized or otherwise cared for in another country.
 It goes without saying that your wheelchair and/or other medical equipment should be insured in the unlikely scenario that it gets damaged en route to your destination.